stfc/RegentParticleDSL/docs/neighbour_search/cell_pair.md

 ## The Invoke Syntax

-Instead of manually creating and running tasks, RegentParticleDSL now supports a new function, called Invoke.
+Instead of manually creating and running tasks, HartreeParticleDSL now supports a new function, called Invoke.
 To use the Invoke functionality, you pass the config, some tuples containing the kernel function and a type descriptor, followed by an optional argument to ask for a barrier at the end of the invoke call.
 For example, if we have two symmetric pairwise functions (named `sym1` and `sym2`) and a per-particle timestepping kernel (named `timestep`) we would do: